Nidoskull/Hemlore/wiki/Swellow (Glaive Expedition Federation).md

 # Swellow
 `Paste icon here`
 ## Description
-**[Swellow](Swellow-(Species))**  is a lookout for the [Glaive Expedition Federation](Glaive-Federation-Expedition), alongside an explorer for the same guild.
+**[Swellow](Swellow%20(Species))**  is a lookout for the [Glaive Expedition Federation], alongside an explorer for the same guild.
 He is around thirty years old.
 They have also been known as Taillow, back before he evolved.

 Swellow is incredibly far-sighted, which is a boon when playing lookout, and a curse when trying to do literally anything else.
 Glasses fuck up their balance, meaning he can't fly with them on.